Detroit Michigan Cannabis Dispensaries — Motor City Guide

 2001 15th St (Corktown)

 The legendary train station that sat abandoned for thirty years reopened in 2024 as a Ford Motor Company innovation campus.
 The restoration is stunning.
-Shops, cafés, and events in one of Detroit's most architecturally significant buildings.
+Shops, cafés, events — one of Detroit's most architecturally significant buildings returned to life.

 Walk the full building.
-The main hall restoration is breathtaking — it rivals Grand Central.
+The main hall restoration rivals Grand Central.

 Learn more →